Macavity/siyuan-database-properties-panel/README.md

 ## Features

-- Attribute Display: Automatically display database row attributes on their corresponding pages
+- Attribute Display: Automatically display and edit database row attributes on their corresponding pages
 - Familiar Interface: Provides a user experience similar to popular note-taking applications like Notion and Anytype while keeping the design of SiYuan
 - Allow optionally to hide the primary key
 - Allow optionally to hide empty fields

 ## Limitations

+Editing attributes on the page is now supported.
-Currently, the plugin only supports the display of attributes on the page created from the database row.
+~~Currently, the plugin only supports the display of attributes on the page created from the database row.
-Adjusting the attributes directly from the page is not yet supported.
+Adjusting the attributes directly from the page is not yet supported.~~

 ## Data Security Statement